EricAlexanderZ/osTicket-post-installation-configuration/README.md

 <p>
-Now you or your Agents will be able to view and resolve the tickets accordinglly, Check out the next tutorial on tickets & ticket lifecycle next!
+Now you or your Agents will be able to view and resolve the tickets accordinglly, Check out the next tutorial on Ticket Lifecycle Examples next!
 </p>